iudx/iudx-auth-server/README.md

 cd iudx-auth-server
 ./setup
 ```
 The system will reboot after the setup.
-After reboot the auth server should be
+After reboot, the auth server should be
 ready at port 443.

 Please read the documentation at http://auth.iudx.org.in